Femto15-co/Performance-Management-System/readme.md

 # Performance Management Application

 Performance Management is an application developed by [Femto15](http://femto15.com) Team.
 PMS is meant for organizations to give them the ability to assess the performance of their employees.
-The application is divided into Four modules:
+The application is divided into four modules:
 * Report generation
 * Bonuses
 * Defects (hope you won't have to use that module)